RobWiederstein/my-hugo-blog/content/recipe/waldorf-salad/recipe.md

 draft: false
 image: image/food.jpg
 caption: Apples
-summary: 'This is a family favorite that, unbelievably, used to made with mayonnaise.
+summary: 'This is a family favorite that, unbelievably, used to be made with mayonnaise.
 We buy a lot of apples that go uneaten.
 Toward the end of the week, I often make this to get rid of the leftover apples.'
 categories:
   - recipe
   - Salad